Yoseikan budō: Essential elements of Hiroo's Yoseikan Budo

 The Yoseikan Budo of Hiroo Mochizuki is a comprehensive Japanese martial art founded by Master Minoru Mochizuki and improved by his son’s own research into the arts.
 Its technique is based on shockwave movement, thus allowing more powerful hits with the energy use better spread across the body.
 For example, punches will always be triggered by a circular hip movement, creating a shockwave transmitted to the arm; arm muscles will only help to control the movement, most of the power is transmitted by the hips.
 The same applies for kicks and projections.

 Some of the hallmarks of Hiroo’s Yoseikan Budo is the use of atemi (using feet, fists, elbows and knees), projections (essentially techniques from judo), sacrifice techniques (sutemi), self-defense including dangerous techniques (various joint locks, elbow hits), groundwork (ne waza) with hold-ons and joint locks, and work with weapons (bokken, wood stick, knife).
 Hiroo’s Yoseikan is widely practiced in Japan and Europe.
 One of Minoru Mochizuki's students of the older style, Patrick Auge, lives in the U.S. but his focus is on Canada where the majority of that group's practitioners reside.
 The United States organization continues to be affiliated with Master Hiroo Mochizuki and the World Yoseikan Federation.
 Master Hiroo Mochizuki of France inherited the leadership of Yoseikan Budo from his father in 1999 and now heads the Ecole Mochizuki and guides the World Yoseikan Federation as a separate entity from the groups led by Auge and other senior Mochizuki students who formed the Seifukan Dojo after death of Minoru Mochizuki in the former Yoseikan headquarters dojo in Shizuoka, Japan.

 Evolution

 Yoseikan Budo has gone through decades of changes, modernization and improvement.
 Minoru Sensei never wanted to "freeze" budo in an academic form and pursued a search for constant evolution and improvement, well represented by his own words, "Never teach only what you have been taught".

 Master Hiroo improved on his father's system by adding a common link to all of the martial arts Yoseikan Budo uses.
 This is the "vibration" or "undulation" produced by the tanden—and called qi by the Chinese—that are used in every technique (atemis, throws, locks, weapons, etc.) while allowing the user to increase his power tremendously while remaining very lithe and supple in all situations.

-Yoseikan Budo is now at the same time a very traditional martial art and a modern sport all rolled into one.